Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 While there, make sure to explore the warm waters of the beach or visit the Church of Santa Maria Assunta.
 This church was built during the Byzantine Empire, it is a very welcoming church with a lot of architectural interest.

-See How the Other Half Live in Positano
+See How the Other Half Lives On The Amalfi Coast

-While in Positano and scratching this stunning seaside destination off of your things to do in Italy list, take a step back and observe how the other half-life and experience the luxurious life.
+While in Positano and scratching this stunning seaside destination off of your things to do in Italy list, take a step back and observe how the other half-life and experience the luxurious life in one of the top Italian destinations!

 After picking your luxe cliffside hotel, explore like only the rich and famous do.
 From seaside fine dining to sunning yourself on a terrace overlooking the Mediterranean, there are many things you can do to experience this glamorous life.

 Start your day with a nice cafe and breakfast by the shore.
 After that explore and shop in the little boutiques; purchase handmade leather shoes.
-After a light lunch, hop on a boat and sun yourself on the deck, then jump into the warm sapphire waters.
+After a light lunch, hop on a boat and sun yourself on the deck, then jump into the warm sapphire waters, and you will see why this is one of the best places to visit in Italy!

 Discover the Vatican

-The Vatican is located in Vatican City.
-Vatican City, is a city-state, is an independent territory surrounded by Rome.
-The Vatican is sovereign and under the exclusive dominion of the Holy See.
 Vatican City, founded in 1929, covers just 109 acres and an approximate population of 1000.
 Vatican City houses museums, sculptures, and the infamous Sistine Chapel.
-This city is ripe with history and architectural interest; making this one of the most culturally dense places in Italy.
+This city is ripe with history and architectural interest; making this one of the most culturally dense places to visit in Italy.

 See the Fairytale Castles in Tuscany